-- Have well-lit space for Sign Language interpreters, preferably with a dark, solid colored background, e.g. no bright light behind them or distracting wall decoration. - Ensure that interpreters have space to rest when not interpreting. - Ensure unobstructed view of Sign Language interpreters and CART screen/text.
-Reserve seats directly in front of the Sign Language interpreters and CART screen for individuals using these services.
-Check the line of sight for accessible seating and for seating that is being provided as a result of a requested accommodations for individuals who need to be close enough to read lips, view Sign Language interpreters, or have other reasons to be in a designated seat.
+- · Have well-lit space for Sign Language interpreter, preferably with a dark, solid colored background, e.g. no bright light behind them or distracting wall decoration. - Ensure that interpreters have space to rest when not interpreting. - · Ensure unobstructed view of Sign Language interpreter and CART screen/text.
+Reserve seats directly in front of the Sign Language interpreter and CART screen for individuals using these services.
+Check the line of sight for accessible seating and seating that have requested accommodations for individuals who might need to be close enough to read lips, view an Sign Language interpreter, or have other reasons to be in a designated seat.